Post Graduate Studies

 Step 1: Identifying the Problem

 The first step in the process is to identify a problem or develop a research question.
-You need to identify a topic that is of interest to you to make it easy along the way.
+You should specify a topic that interests you so that you can simplify the task.

 Step 2: Review the Literature